pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-ingress/deploy-ingress.md

     ![Ingress Controller Installed](images/IngressControllerInstalled.png)

-## Task 2: Update the Ingress Routes to Access the Application and Admin Console
+## Task 2: Update the Ingress Routes to Access the Application

 In this task, we add the Ingress routes for Accessing the Admin Console, Application.
 At the end, we get the accessible endpoints.